 It is no longer news that in recent times, the acquisition and/or renewal of the Nigerian international passport has become a rigorous, stressful and expensive process.
-The protocols of acquiring an international passport either for travel purposes or as a means of identification is now a long and difficult process for first time applicants and even for those seeking to renew their expired document.
-Most times the costs and processes involved makes acquiring a new one or renewing an expired one, a very daunting process for anyone who needs it as a travel document or just as a means of identification.
+It has become a tiring and irritating affair that I have dubbed ‘Passport Palaver’.
+The protocols of acquiring or renewing the Nigerian international passport either for use as a travel document or as a means of identification is now a long and difficult procedure for first time applicants and for those seeking to renew their expired document.
+Most times the costs and processes involved makes acquiring a new one or renewing an expired one, a very daunting one for anyone who needs to.

 Gone are the days when you could apply for and get your international passport within 7/10 working days.
 Since the inception of the electronic passport and the use of biometrics as a means of identification, acquiring new booklets or renewal of an expired international passport has become a tedious process which can take anywhere from 7days to 3months or more depending on where you apply from and what you are prepared to do to speed up the process.